onqtam/headjack/src/implementation/scaling.md

 https://imgur.com/a/19NV1YR

 TODO: sharding?
-- not being a financial chain eases a lot of things
-- sharding is trivial - me following you does not credit your account with anything...
-    - or maybe it does because of the "who follows me" array...
-- trivial sharding - there's no problem such as fracturing liquidity or preventing composability because entities live on different shards - they just point to each other and the bulk of the action takes place off-chain anyway

 needs the right abstraction if accounts are migrating from one shard to another - interfaces & IDMs shouldn't need to care

-shard id

 If handles are permanent to shards then their allocation to shards can be managed in the beacon chain and it can be consulted when following urls to content - so that the shard idx doesnt have to be in the urls